-As your care needs increase and you reach that “tipping point” where you need around the clock care, you’ll want a Home Care Approved Provider who provides overnight care, 24 hour care or Live in Care when you need it, such as Daughterly Care Community Services so you don’t have to go to a nursing home.
+As your care needs increase and you reach that “tipping point” where you need around the clock care, you’ll want a Home Care Approved Provider who provides overnight care, 24 hour care or Live in Care when you need it, such as Daughterly Care Community Services, so you never need to go to a nursing home.

 3) To choose WHEN you need your care

 For example, what day, what time?
 No longer do you need to accept services at times that don’t suit you.
 No longer do you need to wait all day for help to shower.

 Now you can choose a premium private care Home Care Approved Provider such as Daughterly Care and if your Current Old School Approved Provider makes this difficult by saying we are not on their “Preferred Panel” or they charge unfair additional, often secret fees such as 10-25% pa Third Party Processing Fees – you can just transfer your Government Funded Home Care Package to Daughterly Care Community Services as we are a new breed of Consumer Directed Care Approved Provider.
 We don’t charge any fees on Unspent Funds that transfer from your last Approved Provider.

 5) To have financial transparency and accountability via a proposed budget and Monthly Statements sent to you.
 This new right is a GAME CHANGER.